 - Debt Snowball: Pay off the smallest balance first to gain quick wins and motivation, then move on to larger balances.

 Choosing the correct method depends on whether motivation or cost savings is the priority.
 For some, the satisfaction of eliminating smaller debts can provide the momentum needed to tackle larger ones, while others may prefer the financial efficiency of the avalanche method.
-Regardless of the chosen approach, setting milestones and celebrating small victories can keep motivation high and make the journey toward financial freedom more enjoyable.
+Regardless of the approach chosen, setting milestones and celebrating small victories can sustain motivation and make the journey toward financial freedom more enjoyable.

 Consider Balance Transfers and Lower-Interest Options